How attribution works in GoodMetrics

 Here’s how it works:

-- When someone visits your site for the first time, GoodMetrics generates a unique code for that visitor using their anonymized IP address and user agent (no cookies used).
+- When someone visits your site for the first time, GoodMetrics generates an anonymized visitor signature based on a limited set of technical details — without using cookies or personal identifiers.

 - At that moment, the system records where they came from (Initial Referrer) and which page they landed on (Initial Landing Page).

-- If the same visitor returns later (with the same IP and device) and converts, the conversion is tied back to their very first source.
+- If the same visitor returns later with matching browser, device, and network details, the conversion is attributed to their original source.

 This allows you to view both perspectives: